Presidency of Kassym-Jomart Tokayev: Infrastructure

 The expansion of Kazakhstan's aviation infrastructure has been another area of focus for Tokayev's administration.
 As part of his 2020 announcement of turning Almaty into Central Asia's largest aviation hub, a new terminal was inaugurated at Almaty International Airport in May 2024.
 This development aligns with Tokayev's broader goal of enhancing Kazakhstan's position in global trade and improving its connectivity with international markets.
 In addition to the Almaty project, new airport terminals were constructed in Kyzylorda and Shymkent, which contribute to strengthening Kazakhstan's domestic and international transportation networks.

 As part of his commitment to improving the quality of life for citizens, Tokayev's administration focused on meeting the growing demand for housing.
 In 2021, Kazakhstan was ranked as the leader in housing construction volume among the CIS countries, with the country constructing 0.81 square meters of housing per capita in 2020.
 Building on this momentum, Kazakhstan achieved a significant milestone in 2024, completing a record 18 million square meters of new housing that year alone.

 In parallel with these transportation, housing, and aviation advancements, Tokayev has made notable strides in improving Kazakhstan's digital infrastructure.
-The initiative launched in 2020 as part of the Digital Kazakhstan, has been a key pillar of the government's modernization efforts, aiming to expand broadband internet access across the country, with a particular focus on rural areas by 2025.
+The initiative launched in 2020 as part of the Digital Kazakhstan project.
+It has been a key pillar of the government's modernization efforts, aiming to expand broadband internet access across the country, with a particular focus on rural areas by 2025.
 This initiative is a vital part of Kazakhstan's transition to a knowledge-based economy, improving access to essential services like education, healthcare, and e-commerce, and enhancing the country's competitiveness in the global economy.